 - Several multi-year litigations arising out of the issuance of residential mortgage-backed securities.

-Prior to joining Goodwin, Mr. Schneider worked as a Court Attorney for the New York City Housing Court.
+Prior to joining Goodwin, George worked as a Court Attorney for the New York City Housing Court.